cloudmesh-community/fa19-516-140/project/report.md

 * Week Nov 10 - Nov 16
 - [x] testing Codes for unsuprvised ML using K-means
-- [x] Enhancing codes to read data directly from mongodb
+- [x] Canceling Mongodb and directly from csv
-- [x] Enhance loaders to load data in Mongodb

 * Week Nov 17 - Nov 23
 - [x] unifying codes and planning to move everything to chameleon.